13th April 2018

 Coming up with a solution that works within the constraints of time and budget

-At Edo we work with purpose-led organisations such as Citizens Advice, Bristol Energy and the British Heart Foundation to help them use technology more effectively and focus on people.
-We work hard to design the research process right, often around tight budgets.
+As part of my previous team, I worked with purpose-led organisations such as Citizens Advice, Bristol Energy and the British Heart Foundation to help them use technology more effectively and focus on people.
+We worked hard to design the research process right, often around tight budgets.
 We design it around what we already know, what we need to find out, and what the budget allows.

 Working with our clients to decide our hypotheses (and the right questions to ask) is the first step of this.
 Next, we need to choose our methods.
 Interviews, contextual inquiry, surveys, co-creation workshops, and desk research are all options.
 No one is perfect, and a mixture is best.
 But the reality of research is that lots comes down to what those key constraints of time and budget allow.